it3xl/git-repo-sync/README.md

 ## Synchronization of Remote Git-repositories

-**git-repo-sync** synchronizes selected git-branches between two remote Git-repositories.
+**git-repo-sync** synchronizes selected git-branches between two remote Git-repositories.<br/>
+The main idea here is install and forget.

 With this tool, your two remote repositories will be behaving as a single remote Git-repository for selected branches.
-You can imagine this as a two entry points for a single remote Git-repository.

-### Main Idea
+### Notes
-* This tool intentionally do not sync all branches!
+* This tool intentionally only syncs Git-branches with a prefix.
+* It is important to understand two automated conflict solving strategies which are described below.
+* Each configuring prefix relates to its own conflict solving strategy.
 * You agree which prefixes to use, and only such prefixed-branches will be synced.
-  *For example @feture-abc, dev-feature-abc, client-hotfix where we have prefixes **\@**, **dev-**, **client-**.
+  * For example @feture-abc, dev-abc, client-hotfix.
+We used here the following prefixes **\@**, **dev-**, **client-**.
-* Only Git-branches with conventional prefixes will be synchronized.
-You should configure these prefixes in
+* You should configure these prefixes in
   * victim_branches_prefix [variable](https://github.com/it3xl/git-repo-sync/blob/master/repo_settings/default_sync_project.sh)
   * side_a_conventional_branches_prefix [variable](https://github.com/it3xl/git-repo-sync/blob/master/repo_settings/default_sync_project.sh)
   * side_b_conventional_branches_prefix [variable](https://github.com/it3xl/git-repo-sync/blob/master/repo_settings/default_sync_project.sh)